-Regardless of the operating hour total, the system should be lubricated at the end of every season.
-Especially when a high-pressure cleaner has been used, lubrication is required immediately to force out any water that may have penetrated into the joints.
+The system must be lubricated at the end of every season.
+Especially when a high-pressure cleaner has been used, lubrication is required immediately to force out water that may have penetrated the joints.

 Lubricate with quality grease before starting work and every 50 operating hours thereafter.
-Clean and grease the implement input drive line before each prolonged period of storage.
+Clean and grease the drive line before each period of storage.